-Learning Solutions: Selecting learning formality and delivery modes
+Selecting learning solutions and delivery modes

-Once you know what learning needs must be addressed, the next step in planning is to make a decision about the level of formality for the learning and delivery modes you will apply.
-You should resist the temptation to jump to a quick solution, and instead examine your needs and constrains to come up with the best choices possible.
+Once you know what learning needs must be addressed, the next step in planning is to make a decision about which learning solutions and delivery modes you will apply.
+You should resist the temptation to jump to a quick solution, and instead examine your needs and constrains to come up with the best solutions possible.
 This resource can guide you in the process.

-Learning Solutions is a broader term we can use here to describe combination of decisions about how the training will take place.
-This begins with the level of learning formality (formal, semi-formal, and informal) while Delivery Modes is used to describe the setting (e.g., online learning or classroom) and the logistical structures in which people learn (e.g., a course, self-directed study, on-the-job mentoring or coaching).
+Learning Solutions is a term we use here to describe the formality of learning (formal, semi-formal, and informal) while Delivery Modes is used to describe the setting (e.g., online learning or classroom) and the logistical structures in which people learn (e.g., a course, self-directed study, on-the-job mentoring or coaching).